nodejs/node/doc/api/esm.md

 > are incompatible.
 Attempting to use them together will result in an empty
 > object from the import.
 This may be addressed in the future.

-> Note: These types all correspond to classes defined in ECMAScript.
+> These types all correspond to classes defined in ECMAScript.

 * The specific [`ArrayBuffer`][] object is a [`SharedArrayBuffer`][].
 * The specific [`TypedArray`][] object is a [`Uint8Array`][].